wsaada19/CommunityQuests/README.md

 -   `%communityquests_objective_goal_objId_questId%`: the goal for a specific objective (id is based on the order of the objectives in the yml file starting with 0)
 -   `%communityquests_objective_completed_objId_questId%`: the amount completed for a specific objective
 -   `%communityquests_objective_description_objId_questId%`: the description for the specified objective
+-   `%communityquests_top_rank_name_questId%`: the name of the player with the provided rank.
+For example `%communityquests_top_1_name_questId%` would return the name of the player in first place.
+-   `%communityquests_top_rank_contribution_questId%`: similar to the command above for the player's contribution
+-   `%communityquests_progressbar_questId%` - a progress bar showing the current progress of the quest

+## Permissions

+-   communityquests.view - the ability to view active quests and donate ongoing quests
+-   communityquests.donate - the ability to use the /cq donate command
+-   communityquests.donate.others - the ability to use the /cq donate command and specify another player name.
+-   communityquests.money- the ability to use the /cq deposit command
+-   communityquests.stop - the ability to stop an active quest
+-   communityquests.start - the ability to start a new quest
+-   communityquests.reload - the ability to reload the configuration
+-   communityquests.bossbar.hide - if set the user will not see the boss bar.
+-   communityquests.claim - the ability to claim rewards for completed quests (skips the GUI)
+-   communityquests.claim.others - the ability to claim rewards for another player (mainly for OPs so rewards can be claimed with a custom UI)